 Anheuser-Busch Brewery tours recount St. Louis' brewing history.
 As you discover the process required to produce Anheuser-Busch products, you'll also learn about the founders and their legacy.
 A highlight is a tour of the Clydesdale stables and paddock.

-The Holocaust Museum and Learning Center documents European Jewish traditions, Nazism, the horrors of the Holocaust and life for Jews after World War II.
+The St. Louis Kaplan Feldman Holocaust Museum documents European Jewish traditions, Nazism, the horrors of the Holocaust and life for Jews after World War II.
 Oral histories preserve personal accounts of the survivors who eventually moved to St. Louis.

 St. Louis military history is remembered at Jefferson Barracks Historic Park , which covers many of the acres that once made up Jefferson Barracks.
 Established in 1826, the barracks served as a supply post, a military training institution and a hospital.
 Thousands of veterans are buried in the national cemetery.
 Visit the 1857 powder magazine, now a museum with exhibits depicting the history of the area.